rocky/python-decompile3/HOW-TO-REPORT-A-BUG.md

 or constants in the source code.

 If there is some legitimate reason to keep confidentiality, you can contact me by email to explain the extenuating circumstances.
 However I tend to discard without reading anonymous email.

-# Ethics

-I do not condone using this program for unethical or illegal purposes.
-More detestable, at least to me, is asking for help to assist you in something that might not legitimate.

-Don't use the issue tracker for such solicitations.
-To try to stave off illegitimate behavior, you should note that the issue tracker, the code, and bugs mentioned in that are in the open: there is no confidentiality.
-You may be asked about the authorship or claimed ownership of the bytecode.
-If I think something is not quite right, I may label the issue questionable which may make the it easier those who are looking for illegal activity.